 Darren McGeachie – Senior Consultant

 B. Social Work; B.A.
 LLB (Hons); Nationally Accredited Mediator (Leadr); Cert.
-IV TAE; Mental Health Social Work AASW Accredited
+IV TAE; Member of the AASW

 Darren is qualified in law and social work and practiced as a solicitor in private practice for a number of years.
 He has worked as a Solicitor and Senior Conciliator with the Equal Opportunity Commission., joining ACCESS-OCAR in 2000.
 His current interests are in organisational consultancy, coaching, dispute resolution and workplace investigation.
 He has trained as a mediator with LEADR, and coaches trainee mediators at the University of South Australia.
 He lectures in law and social work at Flinders University, and is a past Vice President of the Employee Assistance Professional Association of Australia Inc (EAPAA).
 He also holds the Certificate iv in Workplace Assessment, and acts as a trainer in the area of case recording.